Zingle/rest-api-documentation/resource_overview.md

 # Resource Overview
+The following resources are accessible via the REST API or are concepts core to the Zingle Platform that you should familiarize yourself with.

 Resource | Description
 --- | ---
 Account | An Account is the master record for a Business that uses Zingle.
 As the developer you will be granted access to specific Accounts, and be provided the ability to perform operations on their behalf.
 An Account is a container for one or more Services.